Andrigo

-Andrigo Oliveira de Araújo (born 27 February 1995), simply known as Andrigo, is a Brazilian footballer who plays as an attacking midfielder for K League 1 club Jeonbuk Hyundai Motors.
+Andrigo Oliveira de Araújo (born 27 February 1995), simply known as Andrigo, is a Brazilian footballer who plays as an attacking midfielder for UAE Pro League club Dibba.

 Club career

 Born in Estrela, Rio Grande do Sul, Andrigo began his career at nearby Sport Club Internacional.
 He was first integrated into the first team at the end of the 2014 Campeonato Brasileiro Série A season, remaining an unused substitute in victories over Sociedade Esportiva Palmeiras and Figueirense FC.
 He was part of the team that won the year's Copa do Brasil Sub-20, scoring the first goal of a 2–1 home win over Esporte Clube Vitória in the final (4–2 aggregate).

 On 6 December 2015, he made his professional debut on the final day of the season, replacing Alex for the final 14 minutes of a 2–0 win over Cruzeiro Esporte Clube at Beira-Rio and receiving a yellow card.

 Andrigo scored his first senior goal on 20 February 2016 in that year's Campeonato Gaúcho, concluding a 4–0 home win over Esporte Clube Cruzeiro four minutes after replacing Eduardo Sasha.
 On 9 May 2017, after being sparingly used in Inter's first-ever relegation to Campeonato Brasileiro Série B, he was loaned to Atlético Goianiense until December.

 In 2022, Andrigo joined FC Anyang of K League 2.

 On 21 July 2023, Andrigo signed with Chinese Super League club Chengdu Rongcheng.